kyverno/website/content/en/docs/installation/customization.md

 {{% alert title="Note" color="info" %}}
 The Kyverno admission, background, and reports controller have a role binding to the built-in `view` role.
 This allows these Kyverno controllers view access to most namespaced resources.
-You can customize this role during Helm installation using variables like `admissionController.rbac.viewRoleName`.
+You can customize this role during Helm installation using the variables `admissionController.rbac.viewRoleName`, `backgroundController.rbac.viewRoleName`, and `reportsController.rbac.viewRoleName`.
 {{% /alert %}}

 #### Customizing Permissions